-In this section will present the methodologies used and the main results obtained from the application of risk analyses carried out in the study area by two important projects and divided into the following subsections: ASI and PB-MPAs Sinergy, Plastic Busters MPAs Methodology and results
+Here we present the methodologies used and the preliminary results obtained from the application of risk analyses carried out in the study area by two projects and divided into the following sub-sections: ASI and Plastic Busters MPAs (PB-MPAs) Sinergy, Plastic Busters MPAs Methodology.

-6. 1.
+5. 1.
 Risk analysis approach: ASI and PB-MPAs Synergy

-An important section of this report concerns the synergy between the ASI initiative and the Med-Interreg project Plastic Busters MPAs.
-A risk assessment methodology will be used to define the Cetaceans risk assessment, related to hot spot areas of ML (in the Pelagos Sanctuary as a key study area) using ASI data (provided by ACCOBAMS SC to the PB-MPAs Consortium for the area concerned to the project) in a collaborative effort between UNISI, IFREMER and LaMMA Consortium.
+An important section of this report concerns the synergy between the ASI initiative and the Med-Interreg project Plastic Busters MPAs (https://plasticbustersmpas.interreg-med.eu/).
+A risk assessment methodology are used to define the Cetaceans risk assessment, related to hot spot areas of ML (in the Pelagos Sanctuary as a key study area) using ASI data (provided by ACCOBAMS SC to the PB-MPAs Consortium for the area concerned to the project) in a collaborative effort between UNISI, IFREMER and LaMMA Consortium.

-Debris impact on marine wildlife has become a major issue of concern.
+As previously mentioned debris impact on marine wildlife has become a major issue of concern.
 Many species have been identified as being threatened by collision, entanglement or ingestion of debris, generally plastics, which constitute the predominant part of the recorded marine debris.
 Assessing sensitive areas, where exposure to debris are high, is thus crucial, in particular for cetacean and sea turtles which have been proposed as sentinels of debris levels for the Marine Strategy Framework Directive and for the UNEP-IMAP programmes.